bboB-Bobb/Kei-Menu/README.md

 clean Dear ImGui interface (styled after the in-game "Shittim Chest" UI) and is unlocked with a **free, device-locked 24-hour key**.

-- **Loader** — deploys the anti-cheat bypass, launches the game, and injects the menu automatically.
+- **Loader** — it launches the game, and injects the menu automatically.
 - **Overlay menu** — toggle features, rebind hotkeys, and save your config.
 - **Key system** — get a free key from the website; it's locked to your device and lasts 24 hours.